igor-petruk/oatbar/book/src/configuration/bar.md

 margin=5

 # A bar is normally hidden, unless pops up.
-hidden=true
+popup=true

-# Make a hidden bar pop up when the mouse is near the edge of the screen.
+# Make a popup bar pop up when the mouse is near the edge of the screen.
 popup_at_edge=true
 ```